jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/privacy/index.md

 the duration necessary to comply with our obligations to our affiliates and partners, and for the purposes described below.
-If you would like to delete your Personal Information or permanently delete your account, you can do so by contacting us.
+If you would like to delete your Personal Information or permanently delete your account, you can do so by contacting us at help@fluidattacks.com.

 ### Disclosure of information